 But this is where it gets awesome.

 My family has traveled the 90 minutes with me to to Squaw Valley each year during the Broken Arrow Skyrace as I’ve been the race day starter and finish line announcer since it’s inception.
-(Full disclosure, my hotel is comped, but I’m not paid.)
 This year I asked Sunny if she’d like to run the new 10k race and she jumped at the idea.
-Sunny ran her first “real” trail race a few months ago, and especially after meeting Anna Frost last year, has been a bit obsessed.
+Sunny ran her first “real” trail race a few months ago, and especially after meeting Anna Frost last year, has been a bit obsessed with some of the incredible women in our sport.
 More precisely, after I showed her the video of the 2017 BASR, she chose the VK, but my wife asked me to help steer her towards the “safer” 10k and I was successful.

 While my wife was originally going to run with her, I asked if it’d be OK if we had someone else–neither she nor I–accompany our little blond in the mountains.
 While I’m always afraid of being too enthusiastic with her and pushing too much, I’m also fearful that my wife is too careful and protective and Sunny won’t be given the opportunity to fall down and get back up.
 We’d need someone else to run with her…and that’s where Ladia came in.